Log in / Sign up

 We want to ensure you have the necessary qualifications and experience to use and interpret these assessments in an accurate and professional manner.
 When you are registered, we will assign you to a level so we can supply you with assessments appropriate to your registration or certification.

 For more information download the information pack about our registration levels.
-Please take time to understand our Professional Obligations and the sale terms and conditions.
+Please take time to understand our Professional Obligations and the sale terms and conditions on the last page.

 Registration requires a user account with NZCER.
 That means giving your email address and creating a password.
 Your registration will be linked to your user account.